50 Best Graphic Novels for Kids Age 6 to 12 Years

 Many child readers find the fun, visual elements of comic books and graphic novels engaging – and getting kids into books can be half the issue in raising regular readers – but these same elements can also act to provide important contextual support for less confident readers.

 It’s important to note however that comic books and graphic novels aren’t just for struggling readers.
-My fourteen and ten year olds are both independent readers who LOVE graphic novels.
+My sixteen and twelve year olds are both independent readers who LOVE graphic novels.

 And yes, reading a comic book or graphic novel is still reading!
 Whatever gets your child excited to keep turning the page is a win, if you ask me!